fastrgv/RufasGate/README.md

 ## Running rufasgate:

+Unzip the archive, The proper command to extract the archive and maintain the directory structure is "7z x filename".

-Unzip the archive, open a commandline terminal, and cd to the install directory.
+open a commandline terminal, and cd to the install directory.

 Linux users should type "rufasgate_gnu" to start the game.